Title: Sea of Strangers

 The rise and fall of the normal sea he handled fine, but the extreme dips and climbs of the storm-tossed waves coated his terra-cotta skin with a sheen of sickly sweat and seemed to turn his stomach upside down.
 Probably because he’s a basaku.
-He hasn’t been able to eat much since the storm started, he’s been achy for days, and it seems like the trip took all the energy he had left.
+He hasn’t been able to eat much since the storm started, he’s been achy for days, and it seems like the trip on deck took all the energy he had left.

 The ship tilts.
 I stumble and lose my hold on Tessen.
 My shoulder slams against the wall of the narrow hallway.
 From the thump and groan behind me, Tessen lost his footing, too.